tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

         - If below 2, then both parties would want to buy meat because it's cheaper than their opportunity cost; if above 4, then both parties would want to sell meat because the price is higher than their opportunity cost

 ### 3-3: Applications of Comparative Advantage

+<mark>Summary:</mark> Examples of how comparative advantages apply to the real world.

 **Should LeBron James Mow His Own Lawn?**
 - James is a great athlete, but the time he wastes on mowing his lawn could be used on other things such as recording a commercial or otherwise